 It is very important to seal the wood with some sort of finish at this point.

 I recommend using a spray on finish.
-I prefer Matte finish as I don’t like how glossy finishes reflect the light.
+I prefer Matte finish because I don’t like how glossy finishes reflect the light.
 To me the reflected light distracts from viewing the artwork.

 If you plan to line the box with velvet, then do not seal the inside of the box.
-Do seal the underside of the front cover as it won’t get covered with velvet.
+I do recommend sealing the underside of the front cover (lid) as it won’t get covered with velvet.

 STEP 7 – PEARL EX